-You can make a protected disclosure about Phytogene or its board members, officers or employees by contacting the Department or the Independent Broad-based Anti-corruption Commission on the contact details provided below.
+You can make a protected disclosure about Phytogene or its board members, officers or employees by contacting the Independent Broad-based Anti-corruption Commission on the contact details provided below.
 Please note that Phytogene is not able to receive protected disclosures.